Medical Policy: 02.01.05

 The 2010 guideline (updated 2017) on the management of constipation in children and young adults stated that biofeedback should not be used for ongoing treatment in children and young people with idiopathic constipation.
 Meta-analysis showed no improvement in outcomes when conventional treatment (e.g., use of laxatives, advice on a high-fiber diet, attempting defecation after meals) was compared to conventional treatment plus biofeedback.

-Biofeedback may be considered medically necessary as part of the overall treatment plans for cancer pain migraine and tension-type headache.
+Biofeedback may be considered medically necessary as part of the overall treatment plans for

 Unsupervised home use of biofeedback is considered not medically necessary.
 Home use of biofeedback equipment is not medically necessary.